 Skin cancer is the most common cancer in the United States.
 Each year, more new cases of skin cancer are diagnosed in the U.S. than all other cancer combined.
 But here’s the good news: Skin cancer is also one of the most preventable cancers.

-There are many different types of skin cancer but you usually hear about the three most common types: basal cell carcinoma, squamous cell carcinoma, and melanoma.
+There are many types of skin cancer, but you usually hear about the three most common types: basal cell carcinoma, squamous cell carcinoma, and melanoma.
 Basal cell and squamous cell skin cancers are part of a group of skin cancers collectively referred to as non-melanoma skin cancers (NMSC).
 Melanomas make up less than 5% of all skin cancers, but they cause the vast majority of skin cancer deaths.

 Basal cell carcinomas (BCCs) are by far the most common type of skin cancer.
-They are also the least dangerous type of skin cancer and have a very low risk for spreading to other parts of the body.
+They are also the least dangerous type of skin cancer and have a very low risk of spreading to other parts of the body.
 Squamous cell carcinomas (SCCs) are the second most common type of skin cancer.
 They are more likely than BCCs to spread to other parts of the body if not treated promptly, but their overall risk for metastasis is still quite low.
 Melanomas, on the other hand, are much less common than BCCs and SCCs but account for the vast majority—75%—of all skin cancer deaths.
-This is because melanomas can and do spread to other parts of the body such as lungs, brain, or liver if not caught early and treated aggressively.
+This is because melanomas can and do spread to other parts of the body, such as the lungs, brain, or liver, if not caught early and treated aggressively.

-To learn more about issues relating to sun exposure or skin cancer, we invite you to fill out our contact form or call JUVIVE Dermatology at (949) 430-0334 today to schedule a consultation.
+To learn more about issues relating to sun exposure or skin cancer, we invite you to fill out our contact form or call JUVIVE Dermatology at (949) 432-7432 today to schedule a consultation.
 We will be happy to answer any questions you may have.